scottcolfer/scottcolfer.github.io/_posts/2018-11-17-choosing-coffee-brewer.md

 ![French Press coffee](/assets/frenchpress.jpg)

 The French Press (also known as cafetiere) that lots of us have lurking at the back of a cupboard is a great way to produce strong coffee with maximum caffeine.
-This is because the ground coffee is fully immersed in boiled water, dissolving a solids and extracting a lot of the stronger flavours into the drink.
+This is because the ground coffee is fully immersed in boiled water, dissolving solids and extracting a lot of the stronger flavours into the drink.
 You can find more help with brewing coffee using a French Press [here](https://scottcolfer.com/coffee/2017/10/08/french-press-coffee.html).

 ## All-rounder